 Third, one should understand what makes a property division fair and equitable.
 Those factors include who has a great need for a certain item of property, what the couple does for a living and each person’s skills, what will each spouse likely earn in the future and who helped contribute to obtaining the property.
 This can take time and patience to track down the information necessary to figure out an equitable division of items.

 Fourth, a couple should consider alternative dispute resolution, such as an Early Neutral Evaluation (“ENE”) or mediation, to help negotiate a fair division of property.
 Using alternative dispute resolution (“ADR”), often allows for a neutral approach to financial negotiations.
-ADR is used frequently because it helps a case move along quicker and more efficiently instead of going to court and letting a judge decide how to divide property.
+ADR is used frequently because it helps a case move along quicker and more efficiently instead of going to court and letting a judge decide how to divide the property.